 Or at the very least have a quality tyre pressure gauge on hand.

-In Summer, it’s just a t-shirt, but come autumn the layers start to multiply.
-Thermal undergarments, a neck warmer and a basic motorcycle balaclava are your friend.
-They’re cheap and cheerful, but will make all the difference on a short-to-medium commute.
+In Summer, it’s just a t-shirt but come autumn, the layers start to multiply.
+Thermal undergarments, a neck warmer and a basic motorcycle balaclava are your friends.
+They’re cheap and cheerful but will make all the difference on a short-to-medium commute.

-Prices range from the dubious to the astronomical, check out our guide to the the best motorcycle heated grips to find the right option for you.
+Prices range from the dubious to the astronomical; check out our guide to the best motorcycle heated grips to find the right option for you.

 Couple them with handlebar mitts and you’ll be sweating on the M62 in mid-January.